MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_audioengine_retrieve_buffer_size_limits.md

 ### -param Format

-The ACXDATAFORMAT for which the callback is determining the min and max buffer sizes the audio engine can accomodate it with.
+The ACXDATAFORMAT for which the callback is determining the min and max buffer sizes the audio engine can accommodate it with.

 ### -param MinBufferSizeInBytes